Chrysler Horizon: Models

 Most models were available with 4 or 5-speed gearboxes, which were initially a carry-over of the Simca gearbox, and then later the PSA BE gearbox.
-Automatic transmission was available on most 1500 models, and was standard equipment on the 1500 SX model.
+An automatic transmission was available on most 1500 models, and was standard equipment on the 1500 SX model.
 The lowest level LE had very meagre equipment, not even being fitted with a rear parcel shelf.